JESUS-YESHUA THE LIVING TORAH

 Teaches & observes the written Torah

-Think not that I am come to destroy the Torah/Teachings, or the Prophets/Tanakh: I am not come to destroy, but to fulfill.
+Think not that I have come to destroy the Torah/Teachings, or the Prophets/Tanakh: I have not come to destroy, but to fulfill.
 For truly, I say to you, until heaven and earth pass away, not a jot, not a tittle, will pass from the Torah….Matt.
 5:17-18

 For centuries the controversy between the Mosaic Law and New Testament Grace has been a theological battlefield.
 There are multiple reasons, such as Hebrew versus Greek translation, and culture.
 We are indebted to Dr. William Morford’s exegesis of Law versus Torah in his One New Man Bible, “Our Christian translators nearly always translate both Torah and Nomos [Greek] as Law, even though that is not the meaning for either the Hebrewor the Greek.
 Torah means teaching or instruction, not law.
 Nomos, the Greek word for Torah, frequently translated LAW, refers to anything that has been established and can mean law, but would more accurately be translated Torah (Teaching) ninety percent of the time in the New Testament.” p.1804We are reminded that Jews wrote the Bible; they spoke to a Jewish audience who knew the Hebrew language, life, and culture.
 In the Hebrew Bible, the word TaNaKh (Old Testament) is an acronym formed from the first letters of: Torah/five books of Moses, Nevi’im/Prophets, Kethuvim/other writings, Psalms, Proverbs, etc.